ksylvan/Zoom_OPM/README.md

 ### Future Enhancements

-Improve error handling and reporting.
+- Make the script more robust to variations in the Zoom application user interface.

-Make the script more robust to variations in the Zoom app's user interface.
+- Assist with craeting named Breakout Rooms.

 ## Contributing